xma711/notebook/iot/low_power_WAN/README.md

 question: what is the difference between LPWAN and the standards like Alljoyn and Google's weave?
 	- my understanding: seems Alljoyn defines an overall network stack, including how to register a device, the message format etc, but LPWAN technologies are lower-level communication technologies.
-	However, i don't know if they can co-exist.